KCC Foster Carers and Kent Supported Homes hosts privacy notice

 - process foster carer and Kent Supported Homes host applications

 - assess suitability to become a foster carer or host

 - monitor the progress and stability of placements, to safeguard and support children and young adult care leavers

 - provide ongoing support, advice and training to foster carers and hosts

 - inform future service planning and the commissioning of services

-- ensure that foster carers receive the correct payments.
+- ensure that foster carers and hosts receive the correct payments.